1. What is Pay As You Earn (PAYE)?

 - particulars of employee leaving (form ITF/P13 (1)); and

 - Any other payment vouchers.
 This will enable the tax office to calculate the refund of tax due.
-A notice of advice (assessment ITF302) will then be raised and posted to you.
+A notice of advice (assessment ITF302) will then be raised and availed to you.

-Upon receipt of notice of assessment, the claimant should complete a Refund Claim form (ITF/ CF56).
-This should be attached to the notice of assessment to enable the office process the payment of the refund.
+-Upon receipt of notice of assessment, the claimant should complete a Refund Claim form (ITF/ CF56 to complete the process for the payment of the refund.

 7) Where should I collect the tax refund cheque from?

 Refunds are usually posted in the availed bank account but for those without a bank account the refund cheques may be collected from the paying office or indeed posted to the postal address given to ZRA.